 Ok I admit it I have a tendency to get a bit obsessed with things and one of my pet obsessions is recycling and upcycling jeans.
 I never throw out old jeans I have a stack of them sitting in my loft ready to be cut, pinned, glued or stitched into something new.
 Like with this recycled jean planter.

-It’s not just denim but I also have a thing about recycling and upcycling tin cans too!
+It’s not just denim but I also have a thing for recycling and upcycling tin cans too!
 I also have a stack of them hidden away in the shed ready to be repurposed.

 When cutting up old jeans no bits of denim are safe.
 I make sure that every part is utilized and I especially love it when I get to use the seams and waistbands of jeans.
 These are definitely the most interesting bits that add character to any upcycle (along with the pockets of course).

 Don’t you think succulents and denim look awesome together?
 I do!
 So I’ve used these recycled jean planters for my succulents.
 I really love their rustic look.

 What you need to make a recycled Jean planter